AquaraOfficial/aquara-dao/README.md

 ### 🗳️ Fund14 Catalyst Proposal
 This repository also serves as the official proposal repository for Aquara’s Fund14 Catalyst submission.

-**This GitHub repo contains:**
+## This GitHub repo contains:

+🧩 Open Source Commitment
+All planning materials in this repository are public and feedback-driven.
+Upon receiving Fund14 support, we will open-source our DAO MVP code, governance modules, and simulation results for community review and iteration.

-- Our Fund14 Catalyst proposal
+📄 Our Fund14 Catalyst proposal
-- Our preliminary governance model outlines
+🧠 Preliminary governance model outlines
-- Tokenomics and roadmap
+🪙 Tokenomics and roadmap
-- DAO simulation plans
+🧪 DAO simulation plans
-- Core documents and assets
+📂 Core documents and assets

 ## 🔗 Start Here